cpvrlab/SLProject_doc/Introduction.md

 \section app Application Code
 <p>
-The applications starting code (gray boxes in the class diagram below) depends on the operating system In all cases we have the most outer shell of the application that handles the window and the OpenGL context creation and passes events to a thin C-function interface before it is handled by the C++-framework in the library lib-SLProject.
+The applications starting code (grey boxes in the class diagram below) depends on the operating system In all cases we have the most outer shell of the application that handles the window and the OpenGL context creation and passes events to a thin C-function interface before it is handled by the C++-framework in the library lib-SLProject.